jubalskaggs/jemalloc/README.md

 ## Building

-Run `./build.rb` and it will output a dynamic library to `lib/libjemalloc.2.dylib` and a static library to `lib/libjemalloc_pic.a`
+Run `./build.rb` and it will output a dynamic library to `lib/libjemalloc.2.dylib` and a static library to `lib/libjemalloc_pic.a`.
+By default it does not include bitcode, but you can add the `--bitcode` flag to `./build.rb` to support it.

 ## Usage